-- Tier 1 The MTA Target-Year Lifecycle Funds, which are comprised of a mix of several funds, most of which are available separately in the Deferred Compensation Program.
-The particular mix of investments for each Fund is determined by the "target" date, which is the date the money is intended to be needed for retirement income. - Tier 2 The MTA Index Funds offer a complete tier of index funds, which invest in the securities of companies that are included in a selected index, such as the Standard & Poor's 500 (large cap) Index or Russell Mid Cap Index. - Tier 3 The MTA Actively Managed Portfolios, which are comprised of actively managed portfolios that are directed by one or a team of professional managers who buy and sell a variety of holdings in an effort to outperform a selected index.
-These institutional strategies provide participants with a diversified array of distinct asset classes, with a single fund option in each class to simplify the decision making process. - Tier 4 Self-Directed Mutual Fund Option is designed for the more experienced investors.
-Offers access to an expanded universe of mutual funds from hundreds of wellknown mutual fund families.
+Tier 1 - The MTA Target-Year Lifecycle Funds, which are comprised of a mix of several funds, most of which are available separately in the Deferred Compensation Program.
+The particular mix of investments for each Fund is determined by the "target" date, which is the date the money is intended to be needed for retirement income.

+Tier 2 - The MTA Index Funds offer a complete tier of index funds, which invest in the securities of companies that are included in a selected index, such as the Standard & Poor's 500 (large cap) Index or Russell Mid Cap Index.

+Tier 3 - The MTA Actively Managed Portfolios, which are comprised of actively managed portfolios that are directed by one or a team of professional managers who buy and sell a variety of holdings in an effort to outperform a selected index.
+These institutional strategies provide participants with a diversified array of distinct asset classes, with a single fund option in each class to simplify the decision making process.

+Tier 4 - Self-Directed Mutual Fund Option is designed for the more experienced investors.
+Offers access to an expanded universe of mutual funds from hundreds of well-known mutual fund families.

 In 2011, the Deferred Compensation Program started to offer Roth contributions.
 Employees can elect after-tax Roth Contributions and before-tax contributions in both the 401(k) Plan and the 457 Plan.
-The total combination of Roth after-tax contributions and regular before-tax contributions cannot exceed the IRS maximum of \$17,000 or \$22,000 for those over age 50.
+The total combination of Roth after-tax contributions and regular before-tax contributions cannot exceed the IRS maximum of \$17,500 or \$23,000 for those over age 50 for the ended December 31, 2014.